Kyaa-A/Twitter-Auto-Scroll-/README.md

 const scrollDelay = 3000; // Time between scrolls (in ms) const scrollDistance = 500; // Pixels per scroll
 const refreshInterval = 5 * 60 * 1000; // Time until page refresh (in ms)

+> ⭐ **If you find this script useful, please consider giving it a star — it helps a lot!**